 If you look closely, stages 6 and 7 are identical to stages 1 and 2, except for the fact that here a person isn’t pursuing a potential love interest for the first time, but trying to win the affection of someone they’re already in a relationship with.
 Since these stages operate in an incessant loop, like a hamster running on a wheel, people become addicted to push pull relationships before they can even identify their toxicity.

 How To Overcome The Push Pull Relationship Dynamic?

-Stress, anxiety, clingy behavior, dented self-esteem are just some of the fallouts of a push pull relationship.
+Stress, anxiety, clingy behavior, and low self-esteem are just some of the fallouts of a push pull relationship.
 Surely, these things aren’t good for you.
 So what can be done to remedy the situation?
+How to fix a push and pull relationship?
 Is a push pull relationship breakup the only way to protect yourself from the potential damage of such dynamics?

 Related Reading: 15 Signs You Had Toxic Parents And You Never Knew It

 1. Recognize the real problem

 When both partners in a relationship have divergent needs and outlooks, it’s easy to fall into the trap of viewing your SO as the root cause of all that ails your relationship.
 For instance, pushers tend to avoid addressing relationship issues, which can make the puller feel like they don’t care.
 Similarly, pullers tend to overthink, which can make the pusher feel that they’re too overbearing.

 It helps to recognize that neither partner is the problem here.
 The push pull behavior is.
 By focusing on the real problem of pull relationship psychology, you become better poised to understand that you need to change your relationship dynamics and not your partner per se.
 This helps promote a ‘we’ versus a common problem mindset instead of ‘you’ versus ‘I’.